 Luma Mufleh, a Syrian/Jordanian entrepreneur, coach, and thought leader in refugee and English Language Learner (ELL) education.
 She is the founder of Fugees Family, the only network of schools in the U.S. dedicated to refugee and immigrant education.
 With schools in Georgia and Ohio and an expanding footprint across the country, she is a leader in bringing educational equity to refugee resettlement communities across America.

 In her book, Learning America: One Woman’s Fight for Educational Justice for Refugee Children, and in her widely viewed TED Talk, Luma shares her inspiring personal story.
 The daughter and granddaughter of Syrian refugees growing up in Amman, Jordan, she was one of the only Arab students in her class at an American school and one of the only girls who played on her soccer team.
 Empowering refugee children to use their voices to reclaim and tell their own stories, Luma is shifting the narrative around refugees to one of courage, resilience, and creative potential.

 president & CEO, national alliance for public charter schools

-Nina Rees is the president and chief executive officer of the National Alliance for Public Charter Schools, the leading national nonprofit organization committed to advancing the charter school movement.
+Nina Rees is the president and chief executive officer of the National Alliance for Public Charter Schools, the leading national nonprofit organization committed to advancing the charter school movement and the organization behind the National Charter Schools Conference.
 Since joining the National Alliance in 2013, Nina has enhanced the organization’s stature in Washington, D.C., deepening relationships with members of both parties in Congress, multiple presidential administrations, and across the nonprofit and advocacy spaces.
 Over the course of her tenure, annual funding for the federal Charter Schools Program has grown from $254 million to $440 million.

 See Last Year's Event